-- 5 50 and 90 °C. The observed relative increases of SCWE N and OC per °C extraction temperature were also in line with findings of Chantigny et al. (2010), who reported a relative increase in water extractable OC of 1.4 to 5.3 % per °C increase within a gradient from 20 to 80 °C. Organic macromolecules may change from a rigid "glassy" state to a more flexible "rubbery" condition as temperature increases (Zhang et al., 2007) along - with a decreasing viscosity of humic substances (Boutaric and Thenevet, 1937) and it is possible that this increases the water solubility of humic materials.
-Changing physical properties of the solvent itself, in this case water, with temperature could on the other hand also have determined extraction of soil N by SCWE.
-Water is a very polar solvent with a dielectric constant of 78.4 at 25 °C and 0.1 MPa and this limits the potential - to extract important non-polar organic N components like non-polar amino acids (e.g. valine, alanine, leucine, methionine, proline) and many proteins.
+model (Fig. 4), consistent with Martinez et al. (2003), who found a nearly doubling of water extractable N and OC when the extraction temperature was raised from 10 to 50 °C and a nearly triple increase between 50 and 90 °C. The observed relative increases of SCWE N and OC per °C extraction temperature were also in line with findings of Chantigny et al. (2010), who reported a relative increase in water extractable OC of 1.4-5.3 % per °C increase within a gradient from 20 to 80 °C. Organic macromolecules may change from a rigid "glassy" state to a more flexible "rubbery" condition as temperature increases (Zhang et al., 2007) along with a decreasing viscosity of humic substances (Boutaric and Thenevet, 1937) and it is possible that this increases the water solubility of humic materials.
+However, changing physical properties of the solvent itself, in this case water, with temperature could have also determined extraction of soil N by SCWE.
+Water is a very polar solvent with a dielectric constant of 78.4 at 25 °C and 0.1 MPa and this limits the potential to extract important non-polar organic N components like non-polar amino acids (e.g. valine, alanine, leucine, methionine, and proline) and many proteins.
 However, as water's temperature and pressure increase, the thermal energy excess disorients individual molecular dipoles and lessens the strong dipole-dipole electrostatic interactions within the liquid, which results in lower dielectric constants (Fernandez et al., 1997).
-For ex- - ample, the dielectric constant of water decreases to 31.5 at 225 °C and 20 MPa, which is very close to the dielectric constant of a less polar organic solvent like methanol (32.6 at 25 °C and 0.1 MPa) (Wohlfarth, 1991).
+For example, the dielectric constant of water decreases to 31.5 at 225 °C and 20 MPa, which is very close to the dielectric constant of a less polar organic solvent like methanol (32.6 at 25 °C and 0.1 MPa) (Wohlfarth, 1991).
 Under these circumstances most lipids and heterocycles should still be insoluble.
-The gradual lowering in C:N ratio from 9.7 for the ≤ 100 °C over 8.4 at 100-150 °C to 6.4 at 150-200 °C fractions indeed revealed - an increasing selectivity to N over OC (in more hydrophobic substances) with increasing SCWE temperature.
-Gregorich et al. (2003) observed that the C:N ratio of water extracted SOM was decreased with increasing extraction temperature from room temperature to 80 °C. They suggested that hot water facilitates the release of hydrophilic organic N. Schnitzer et al. (1991) also found a more efficient extraction of organic N than of other OM components at 200 °C. They attributed the greater affinity of subcritical water at 200 °C to the greater polarity of many N containing compounds, compared with carbohydrates and lignin- and phenol derived aromatics.
+The gradual lowering in C:N ratio from 9.7 for the $\leq 100 \,^{\circ}$ C over 8.4 at 100-150 $^{\circ}$ C to 6.4 at 150- 200 °C fractions indeed revealed an increasing selectivity to N over OC (in more hydrophobic substances) with increasing SCWE temperature.
+Gregorich et al. (2003) observed that the C: N ratio of water-extracted SOM was decreased with increasing extraction temperature from room temperature to 80 °C. They suggested that hot water facilitates the release of hydrophilic organic N. Schnitzer et al. (1991) also found a more efficient extraction of organic N than of other OM components at 200 °C. They attributed the greater affinity of subcritical water at 200 °C to the greater polarity of many N containing compounds, compared with carbohydrates and lignin- and phenol-derived aromatics.
 In view of these observations, it appears that by "tuning" of the dielectric constant through choice of SCWE temperature one can isolate OM fractions with differing solubility of N and OC in water.